Places

 Daikanyama·¥¥¥

-Reworked and redyed clothes alongside awesome ceramics by the owner/designer.
+Reworked and redyed clothes (by the owner) alongside am awesome ceramics selection.
 Talk to the staff they are so so nice.
+You can work with them to have clothing custom dyed.

 Skip It IfYou want conventional fashion.
 This is very much an artist's shop.